-So you decided to start gardening hydroponically in your greenhouse.
+So you decided to start gardening hydroponically in your DIY backyard greenhouse.

-This unique way of growing plants without soil is becoming increasingly popular among greenhouses as plants grown in hydroponic systems are less prone to disease, pests, and other environmental factors than traditional soil-based vegetables, resulting in higher yields and improved quality.
+This unique way of growing plants without soil is becoming increasingly popular among DIY greenhouse gardening hobbyists as plants grown in hydroponic systems are less prone to disease, pests, and other environmental factors than traditional soil-based vegetables, resulting in higher yields and improved quality.

 Adding a hydroponic system to your greenhouse can be a great idea to increase efficiency, space-saving, and year-round gardening of a wide variety of plants.

-Hydroponic methods are more environmentally friendly compared to traditional soil-based agriculture, help reduce water and nutrient waste, and provide a reliable and efficient way to grow crops in less space so you can use every corner of your greenhouse.
+Hydroponic methods are more environmentally friendly compared to traditional soil-based agriculture, help reduce water and nutrient waste, and provide a reliable and efficient way to grow crops in less space so you can use every corner of your DIY greenhouse kit.

 Below you’ll find 6 steps to follow if you want to include a hydroponic system in your greenhouse: